CinthiaDayanara/project/README.md

-# htmlLS
+# HtmlProject

-**htmlLS** is a simple web project that serves a "Hello World" message from an HTML file.
+**HtmlProject** is a simple web project that serves a "Hello World" message from an HTML file.
 This project is dockerized to make it easy to deploy and run in any environment.

 ## Project Structure

 The basic structure of the project is as follows:

 ```
-htmlLS/
+HtmlProject/
 │
 ├── .vscode/         # Configuration files for Visual Studio Code
 ├── Dockerfile       # Dockerfile to build the container image